Smeaton: Origin of the name

 7.2 Isabella (Bell) Annie Ivor Smeaton (Pollock) (1887-1937)

 Born ll August 1887 at Mooroopna North.
+She received £20 in grandmother McIver’s will in 1899.
 She married George Pollock at the Smeaton house, Parkes Rd., Eugowra 27 March 1912 – Picture .
 They lived initially at Balldale near Corowa and later at Tallimba near West Wyalong.
 Bell had nine children – see the Pollock File for details.
 Picture of Bell aged probably in her early 30s.
 Isabella died, according to my father, from cancer in May 1937; her obituary reads in part:

 The death occurred at Concord (Sydney) on Wednesday last of Mrs. Isabella Pollock, wife of George Pollock of “Avondale”, Tallimba.
 The sad event cast a gloom over the Tallimba district as Mrs. Pollock was one of the most popular and highly respected ladies in the district, and her untimely demise, at the comparatively young age of 49, was deeply regretted by her wide circle of friends.
 Her cheerful disposition endeared her to all she came in contact with… She was a member of the Tallimba branch of the CWA and was Hon-Sec of the Brennan’s Tank P&C. Although not enjoying the best of health for the past two years, she had only been seriously ill for the few days prior to her death, which was caused by pleurisy, …attendance of over 400 people.. pallbearers, T.McClintock, J.Mitchell, M.Hillier,Jr., A.E.
 McClintock …